-David Fulton: A right-handed batsman, David enjoyed a 15 year first class career with Kent, playing in 200 First Class matches with an average in the high 30s, and over 100 limited overs games.
-His best professional season came in 2001, when he scored an incredible 1892 First Class runs at an average of just under 76, a season which saw him named Player of the Year by the Professional Cricketers’ Association.
-Since retiring from the game in 2006, David has forged a career as a cricket journalist, writing for The Times, and appearing regularly on Sky Sports’ cricket coverage.
-In 1993 he took the catch to dismiss Viv Richards in his final First Class innings!
+Dave Fulton: A right-handed batsman, Dave enjoyed a 15-year first class career with Kent, playing in 200 First Class matches with an average in the high 30s, and over 100 limited overs games.
+His best professional season came in 2001, when he scored an incredible 1892 First Class runs at an average of just under 76, being crowned Player of the Year by the Professional Cricketers’ Association.
+In 1993 he took the catch to dismiss Viv Richards in his final First-Class innings!
+Since retiring from the game in 2006, Dave has forged a career as a journalist, and appearing regularly on Sky Sports’ cricket coverage and as a Sky Sports News presenter.